PavuluriLolaYaswanthi/cybersecurity-journey/Day-01.md

 ---

-# 📚 What is Cybersecurity?
+## 📌 What is Cybersecurity?

-Cybersecurity is the practice of protecting systems, networks, applications, and data from cyber threats and unauthorized access.
+Cybersecurity is the technology and process designed to protect systems, networks, devices, and data from attacks, damage, or unauthorized access.

-The main goal of cybersecurity is to:
-- Prevent attacks
-- Detect threats
-- Respond to incidents
-- Protect sensitive information

 ---

+# ✅ Advantages of Cybersecurity

+1. Protects sensitive data
+2. Prevents unauthorized access
+3. Reduces cyber attacks
+4. Protects business continuity
+5. Improves system security
+6. Helps maintain user privacy

+---

-# 🔺 CIA Triad (Core Security Principle)
+# 🔺 CIA Triad

-The CIA Triad is one of the foundational concepts in cybersecurity.
+The CIA Triad is the foundation of cybersecurity.

-## 🔹 Confidentiality
+## 1. Confidentiality
-Ensures that sensitive information is accessible only to authorized users.
+Ensures that data is accessible only to authorized users.

 ### Example:
-Passwords and encryption protect private data.
+- Passwords
+- Encryption
+- Multi-factor authentication

 ---

-## 🔹 Integrity
+## 2. Integrity
-Ensures that data is accurate and not modified without authorization.
+Ensures that data is not modified or tampered with by unauthorized users.

 ### Example:
-Preventing attackers from changing database records.
+- File hashing
+- Digital signatures

 ---

-## 🔹 Availability
+## 3. Availability
-Ensures that systems and services remain accessible when needed.
+Ensures that systems and data remain accessible when needed.

 ### Example:
-Keeping websites online during attacks.
+- Backups
+- Redundant servers
+- DDoS protection

+---

+# ⚠️ Cybercrime

+Cybercrime refers to criminal activities involving computers, networks, or digital systems.

+---

+# 🔹 Types of Cybercrime

+## 1. Computer-Assisted Crimes
+Criminal activities where computers are used as tools.

+### Examples:
+- Fraud
+- Denial of Service (DoS)

+---

+## 2. Computer as the Target
+Attacks focused directly on systems, servers, or networks.

+### Examples:
+- Viruses
+- Sniffing attacks

+---

+## 3. Computers Incidental to Crimes
+Crimes where computers are related to the activity but are not the primary target.

+### Example:
+- Using customer databases for illegal activities

+---

+# 🎯 Motives Behind Cybercrime

+1. Disrupting business operations
+2. Information theft
+3. Manipulating data
+4. Financial gain
+5. Damaging reputation
+6. Demanding ransom
+7. Political or religious influence
+8. Military objectives

+---

+# 👨‍💻 Types of Hackers

+## 1. Black Hat Hacker
+Hackers who perform malicious or illegal activities.

+---

+## 2. Grey Hat Hacker
+Hackers who may work both offensively and defensively without malicious intent.

+---

+## 3. White Hat Hacker
+Ethical hackers who use cybersecurity skills for defensive purposes.

+Also known as:
+- Security Analysts
+- Ethical Hackers

+---

+## 4. Suicide Hacker
+Hackers who attack systems for a cause and are not concerned about punishment or exposure.

+### Difference Between Black Hat & Suicide Hacker
+- Black Hat hackers hide their identity.
+- Suicide hackers openly claim responsibility.

+---

+## 5. Script Kiddie
+Unskilled individuals who use existing hacking tools or scripts created by experienced hackers.

+---

+## 6. Cyber Terrorist
+Attackers motivated by political or religious beliefs to create fear through large-scale cyber attacks.

+---

+## 7. State-Sponsored Hacker
+Hackers employed by governments to gather intelligence or attack other nations.

+---

+## 8. Hacktivist
+Hackers who promote political or social agendas through cyber attacks.

+---

+# 🚨 Common Cyber Attacks

+## 1. DoS (Denial of Service)
+Attackers overload a server or system to make it unavailable.

+---

+## 2. Malware Attack
+Malicious software such as:
+- Trojan
+- Worm
+- Virus

+used to infect systems.

+---

+## 3. Man-in-the-Middle (MITM) Attack
+An attacker secretly intercepts communication between two parties.

+---

+## 4. Phishing
+Fake messages or websites used to steal sensitive information.

+---

+## 5. Drive-by Attack
+Malware automatically downloads when visiting a malicious website.

+---

+## 6. Cross-Site Scripting (XSS)
+Attackers inject malicious scripts into websites.

+---

+## 7. Password Attack
+Attempts to gain access by cracking or stealing passwords.

+---

+## 8. Eavesdropping Attack
+Unauthorized interception of private communication.

+---

+## 9. SQL Injection
+Attackers inject malicious SQL queries into databases.

+---

+## 10. Birthday Attack
+A cryptographic attack that exploits hash collisions.

+---

+# 🛡️ How Cybersecurity Works

+## Ways to Secure Systems

+1. Use Multi-Factor Authentication (MFA)
+2. Create strong passwords
+3. Keep systems updated
+4. Use antivirus software
+5. Configure firewalls
+6. Avoid phishing links and emails
+7. Use cryptography and encryption
+8. Secure DNS services

 ---